Terms & Conditions

 RIT Housing Operations does not permit co-habitation (living with a student of a different assigned birth sex) in the residence hall rooms, with the exception of rooms in the gender-inclusive area.

 2.04 Assignment Changes at the Resident’s Request

 The Center for Residence Life and RIT Housing Operations regulate the number of assignment changes that are allowed during any term.
-Residents may not swap rooms, suites, or apartments without approval of Residence Life or Housing Operations staff.
+Residents may not swap rooms, suites, or apartments without the prior approval of Residence Life or RIT Housing Operations staff.
 Additional rent and lock change charges may result if a resident makes an unauthorized move.
 For more information, contact your Residence Life Area Office or RIT Housing Operations.